Kiss My Lips: "Kiss My Lips"

 The self-composed title track "Kiss My Lips" is a minimal pop song incorporated with unique synthesizer riffs and sound.
 Emphasizing her deep voice, BoA's vocals redouble the single's dreamlike atmosphere.
 In the song's lyrics, the speaker provocatively urges her counterpart not to hesitate about coming up to her.

 The single was released on May 12, 2015, the same day as the album's release.
 Its corresponding music video was directed by the singer's elder brother Kwon Soon-wook, who also directed the video for the album's pre-release track.
 Commercially, "Kiss My Lips" peaked at number eighteen on the Gaon Digital Chart and has sold nearly 128,000 digital copies domestically.

 Reception

 Upon its release, Kiss My Lips debuted at number five on the Gaon Weekly Albums Chart.
 The album also entered Billboard's World Albums Chart on the issue date of May 30, 2015, debuting at number six.
 It sold 15,234 copies in South Korea and over 1,000 copies in Japan by the end of the year.
+IZM ranked it among the 10 best albums of 2015 and Idolator ranked it number 13 in their list of the 25 best K-pop songs of 2015.